 Excessive buffering now and then can as well cause them to split or tear.
 Buffering back and forth and not in one direction weakens the strength of our nails and eventually causes them to break.

 5. Weather condition

-Fixing or mending a split nails doesn’t take much of your time, and it’s simply not that expensive.
-In other words, its something anyone can afford it and you don’t have to spend a fortune.
+Fixing or mending split nails doesn’t take much of your time, and it’s simply not that expensive.
+In other words, it’s something anyone can afford and you don’t have to spend a fortune.

-What’s even more impressive is the fact that you don’t have to file those nails out entirely and the items needed to mend those nails are readily available at home.
+What’s, even more, interesting is the fact that you don’t have to file those nails out entirely and the items needed to mend those nails are readily available at home.

 A tea bag is indeed a lifesaver as far as fixing broken nails is concerned.
 To correct or repair a broken nail using a teabag, be sure that your nails are plain (that is without polish).
 If they are polishes on them, be sure to wipe them off with Acetone polish remover.

 - Steps to take to on how to fix a broken natural nail at home using teabag;

 - To fix broken nails with a teabag, Be sure your hands are thoroughly washed with warm water or soap to remove any oily stains on those nails.